 An important goal of HEI is to publish research reports of the highest scientific quality that will be of value to regulators, government officials, scientists, and the interested public.
 After the research has been completed, each HEI-funded Principal Investigator is required to prepare a comprehensive final report that describes the study and its findings.

-The HEI Research Reports, which consist of the investigator’s final report and the Review Committee’s commentary, are the principal means by which the Institute communicates results of its research and the evaluation and interpretation of those results.
-They are distributed to HEI’s public and private sponsors, the scientific community, libraries that serve medical and scientific communities, and the general public.
+HEI Research Reports, which consist of the investigator’s final report and the Review Committee’s commentary, are the principal means by which the Institute communicates results of its research and the evaluation and interpretation of those results.
+They are made available free of charge on our Publications

 The HEI Review Committee

-Each final report is peer-reviewed by scientists with appropriate technical expertise, including a biostatistician.
-A compilation of the comments of the reviewers, together with the Review Committee’s initial review, is sent to the investigator, who has an opportunity to respond to these comments and, if necessary, to revise the report.
-At this stage, the Review Committee generally raises questions about methods, data, results and their interpretations, and conclusions drawn by the Principal Investigator.
-Occasionally, the Committee may request additional data analyses.
+Each final report is peer-reviewed by scientists with appropriate technical expertise.
+The Review Committee considers comments from external reviewers together with its own assessment to produce an initial review that clearly identifies essential comments that need to be addressed.
+At this stage, the Review Committee generally raises questions about methods, data, results and their interpretations and conclusions drawn by the Principal Investigator.
+Occasionally, the Committee might request additional data analyses.
 As with submission of a manuscript to a journal, investigators have an opportunity to address or rebut review comments.

-Potential applicants should be aware of the effort associated with this responsibility and plan for it accordingly.
+HEI-funded investigators should be aware of the effort associated with this responsibility and plan for it accordingly.
 HEI expects that the Principal Investigators and key members of the team will devote time during the last year of the study to the preparation and submission of the final report.
-Investigators should also be aware that report revisions and answering queries from HEI editing staff during the publication process will require additional time at a later date.
+Investigators should also be aware that report revisions and answering queries from HEI editing staff during the publication process requires additional time.

 Templates and Guidance for writing an HEI Research Report